Bromine Water Test

 Safety Considerations

-- Cyclohexane and cyclohexene are typically used in schools as they are less volatile than smaller alkanes and alkenes due to their stronger dispersion forces.
+- Cyclohexane and cyclohexene are typically used in schools as they are less volatile than other smaller alkanes and alkenes due to their stronger dispersion forces.

 - Bromine water is also safer to use than bromine gas.